byzer-org/byzer-doc/byzer-lang/en-us/installation/containerized_deployment/K8S-deployment.md

 Download and install Go 1.16.7 from the [Go official website](https://golang.org/dl/), as this version has been tested.

-> We have not tested Go 1.17 yet, please use with caution.
+> We have not tested Go 1.17 yet, please use it with caution.

 Clone the deployment tool code from [Github](https://github.com/byzer-org/byzer-k8s), configure [Goproxy](https://github.com/goproxy/goproxy.cn), and execute the command in the project root directory to start compiling: